• Home

 About This Version

-“The Very Thought Of You,” as well as A Time For Love is available on Apple Music.
+“The Very Thought Of You,” as well as A Time For Love, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: A Time For Love, Bobby Hackett, John Keating, Ray Noble, Tony Bennett

-March 16, 2022 By Suzanne Leave a Comment
+January 16, 2024 By Suzanne Leave a Comment

 Song of the Day: Sweet Lorraine

-The song of the day for Thursday, March 17, 2022, is “Sweet Lorraine.”
+The song of the day for Wednesday, January 17, 2024, is “Sweet Lorraine.”

 About This Song

-“Sweet Lorraine” was written in 1928 by Cliff Burwell and Mitchell Parish.
-It was originally a vaudeville song; the Rudy Valle recording made the song quite popular and a nice, up-tempo jazz number.
-Nat “King” Cole had a major hit with this song in 1940.
+“Sweet Lorraine” was written in 1928 by Cliff Burwell and Mitchell Parish and was originally a vaudeville song.
+The initial Rudy Valle recording made the song popular as a nice, up-tempo jazz number.
+Nat King Cole had a major hit with this song in 1940.

 About This Version

-“Sweet Lorraine,” as well as If I Ruled The World: Songs For The Jet Set is available on Apple Music.
+“Sweet Lorraine,” as well as If I Ruled The World: Songs For The Jet Set, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Bobby Hackett, Cliff Burwell, Joe Marsala, Mitchell Parish, Nat King Cole, Tony Bennett
+Filed Under: Song of the Day Tagged With: Bobby Hackett, Cliff Burwell, If I Ruled The World: Son, Joe Marsala, Mitchell Parish, Nat King Cole, Tony Bennett

 • 1